fsquared-uk/f2-tumblr-widget/README.txt

 1. Widget configuration

 == Changelog ==

+= 0.2.9 =
+* Increased the maximum number of posts displayed from 20 to 50, which is the maximum that the Tumblr V1 API will provide.

 = 0.2.8 =
 * Will how honour the HTTP protocol of the source tumblr, if provided.
 This